Tips For A Greener Holiday Season

 - Avoid battery-dependent toys or tools, or add rechargeable batteries and a recharger to the gift.
 Wind-up toys are still fun!

-- Give energy-efficient, good quality compact fluorescent lights (CFLs) as gifts; these will save 75% of the energy used by incandescent lights.
+- Give energy-efficient, good quality compact fluorescent lights (CFLs) or LEDs as gifts; these will save at least 75% of the energy used by incandescent lights.
 Also look for the temperature rating (color of the light) on the package, or the base of the lamp to get the right color light for each room.
 If in doubt, 3100 Kelvin (warm white) is good in all rooms.
 Lower numbers are warmer, higher numbers are cooler and brighter.

 - Start a savings account for a child.